JadeJaber/jadejaber.github.io/_posts/articles/2017-09-10-Cheat-sheet-Python.md

 ---> 13 throws_an_exception()
 14
 ```

-Executing the %pdb command makes it so that IPython automatically invokes the de-
+> Executing the %pdb command makes it so that IPython automatically invokes the de-
 bugger after any exception, a mode that many users will find especially useful.

-It’s also easy to use the debugger to help develop code, especially when you wish to set breakpoints or step through the execution of a function or script to examine the state at each stage.
-There are several ways to accomplish this.
-The first is by using %run with the -d flag, which invokes the debugger before executing any code in the passed script.
+You may use %run with the -d flag, which invokes the debugger before executing any code in the passed script.
 You must immediately press s (step) to enter the script:
 ```python
 In [5]: run -d ch03/ipython_bug.py
 Breakpoint 1 at /home/wesm/book_scripts/ch03/ipython_bug.py:1 NOTE: Enter 'c' at the ipdb> prompt to start your script.